Nazanin Boniadi: Activism

-She was a spokesperson for Amnesty International USA (AIUSA), with a focus on the unjust conviction and treatment of Iranian youth, women and prisoners of conscience, from 2009 until 2015.
+Boniadi has been involved in human rights activism, with a focus on youth and women's rights.
+She was a spokesperson for Amnesty International USA (AIUSA), with a focus on the unjust conviction and treatment of Iranian youth, women, and prisoners of conscience, from 2009 until 2015.
 She has her own official blog page on the AIUSA website and continues to partner with them.
 In 2020, she was appointed as an ambassador for Amnesty International UK, with a focus on women and Iran.

-Boniadi provided a voiceover to AIUSA's "Power of Words" public service announcement with Morgan Freeman, which won a Webby Award; campaigned with the organization for the International Violence Against Women Act (I-VAWA); served as a panellist and emcee for events related to Iranian rights, and spearheaded The Neda Project with AIUSA.
+In 2009, Boniadi provided a voiceover to AIUSA's "Power of Words" public service announcement introduced by Morgan Freeman; campaigned with the organization for the International Violence Against Women Act (I-VAWA); served as a panelist and emcee for events related to Iranian rights; and spearheaded The Neda Project with AIUSA.

 In December 2010, she initiated an Amnesty International petition for Iranian film directors Jafar Panahi and Mohammad Rasoulof, who had been convicted of "propaganda against the state".
-The petition generated more than 21,000 signatures, including prominent Hollywood directors and actors.
+The petition generated more than 21,000 signatures, including those of prominent Hollywood directors and actors.
 On 8 June 2011, she joined a delegation, led by Hollywood director Paul Haggis and AIUSA Executive Director Larry Cox, to deliver the petition to the Iran Mission to the United Nations in New York.

 On 3 June 2011, Boniadi joined Sarah Shourd in a rolling hunger strike and wrote an article in support of the Free the Hikers campaign, pertaining to the imprisonment of Shane Bauer and Josh Fattal in Iran.

-Boniadi received the 2011 Social Cinema Award at the Ischia Global Film & Music Festival for her human rights work with Amnesty International.

-On 9 April 2012, Boniadi returned to her alma mater, University of California, Irvine, in support of the Education Under Fire campaign, calling for an end to state sanctioned discrimination and persecution of Baháʼís in Iran.
+On 9 April 2012, Boniadi returned to her alma mater, UCI, in support of the Education Under Fire campaign, calling for an end to state-sanctioned discrimination and persecution of Baháʼís in Iran.

 Boniadi delivered the keynote closing remarks at the 2012 XX Factor, Amnesty International USA's annual town hall meeting on women's rights, in Washington, D.C.

 In December 2012, Boniadi worked with Roxana Saberi to launch an Amnesty International petition and campaign to free wrongfully imprisoned filmmaker Behrouz Ghobadi, brother of acclaimed filmmaker Bahman Ghobadi, in Iran.
 The petition included signatures from prominent Hollywood directors and actors, as well as major film industry organizations and festivals.
 On 22 January 2013, Amnesty International announced that Behrouz Ghobadi had been released on bail from prison in Iran.